 As seen on: Halimaw (1986) starring Liza Lorena, Gina Pareno and Michael de Mesa.

 Hair-raising details: The Mother of all Pinoy monsters, Halimaw sa Banga have changed the way we look at antique jars.
 Portrayed by Maritess Gutierrez, Halimaw sa Banga traumatized a lot of Pinoy kids the way Freddie Krueger did to American audience.

 The monster was actually an ancient witch who was killed, cursed and trapped inside the large jar a long time ago.
-From then on, every curious people who looks down inside the jar gets served as the monster’s dinner.
+From then on, every curious people who look down inside the jar gets served as the monster’s dinner.
 Halimaw sa Banga is actually an episode of the two-part Halimaw film which won 3rd Best Picture award at MMFF.
 But thanks to its authentic scare tactics, this pale monster made it to Pinoy horror’s hall of fame (at least according to its trembling fans).

-Featured image courtesy of: pinoymoviewiki.blogspot.com
+Featured image courtesy of pinoymoviewiki.blogspot.com